tintinrevient/time-capsule/non-fiction/out-of-control/README.md

 * "**A system is anything that talks to itself**.
 All living systems and organisms ultimately reduce to a bunch of regulators — chemical pathways and neuron circuits — having conversations as dumb as **'I want, I want, I want; no, you can’t, you can’t, you can’t.'**"

+* "The organisms that catch our eye and demand our attention, Folsome suspected, were **mere ornate, decorative placeholdings** as far as the atmosphere was concerned.
+It was **the microbes** in the guts in mammals and the microbes that clung to tree roots that made trees and mammals valuable in closed systems, including our planet."

 <p float="left">
 	<img src="./pix/out-of-control.jpg" width="500" />
 </p>